-  Vanhankaupunginlahti Bay is located in the northeastern Helsinki and is easily accessible from the city center with a direct bus connection.
-Add some extra to your day trip and visit Lammassaari recreational island near Vanhankaupunginkoski rapids for nature hikes.
-Remember to say hi to the cutest neighbours in Kuusiluoto, where sheep spent their summer months.
+The bay of Vanhankaupunginlahti is located in the northeastern Helsinki and it is easily accessible from the city center with a direct bus connection.
+Add some extra to your day trip and visit Lammassaari recreational island near the rapids of Vanhankaupunginkoski for nature hikes.
+Remember to say hi to the cutest neighbours in Kuusiluoto where the sheep spent their summer months.

 Location from Hotel Arthur: Many different buses from Kaisaniemenpuisto bus stop drive to Tekniikan museo bus stop in only 15 minutes which is located next to the rapids.
-E.g. bus 78 (Latokartano) or bus 71 (Malmi).
+Take e.g. bus 78 (Latokartano) or bus 71 (Malmi).